tomtom637/concurrent-queries-limit/README.md

 This is a work in progress attempt at building a fetch wrapper that can limit the number of concurrent requests.

-It is here implemented in a react application but it is agnostic to the framework used.
+Though implemented here in a react application, it is agnostic to the framework used.

-The class is located in `src/utils/ConcurrentFetch.ts`.
+The FetchConcurrently class is located in `src/utils/FetchConcurrently.ts`.

 ## Installation
 ```bash